norcams/docs-enduser/docs/snapshot.rst

 Downloading the snapshot
 ------------------------

-There could be good reasons to download the snapshot to a local computer.
+There are valid reasons to download the snapshot to a local computer.
 One reason would be to have an off-site backup of the instance.
 Another is to upload the snapshot to another project in order to use it as a source image for instances in that project.

 Downloading a snapshot is not possible via the dashboard, it is only possible via the CLI or API.
-The steps needed to download the snapshot via CLI is detailed below.
+The steps needed to download the snapshot via CLI are detailed below.

 #.
 List images using the option ``--private``, thus excluding official
    NREC images: